strikelegend13/BR-2026/risk/securedirectoryadvisor/README.md

 - This tool runs entirely on your computer
 - No files or personal data are ever uploaded without your knowledge
-- VirusTotal and Google Safe Browsing checks only send a file *hash* (a fingerprint, not the file itself) or the URL — no personal information
+- VirusTotal and Google Safe Browsing checks only send a file *hash*

 This tool uses heuristics and optional third-party APIs.
 It is not a replacement for antivirus software.
 Always keep your operating system and antivirus up to date.